-Protection One performed a review of its amortization policy relating to customer accounts and identified three distinct pools, each of which has distinct attributes that effect differing attrition characteristics.
+Protection One performed a review of its amortization policy relating to customer accounts and identified three distinct pools, each of which has distinct attributes that affect differing attrition characteristics.
 The pools correspond to its North America and Multifamily business segments and its former European business segment.
 For the North America and Europe pools, the analyzed data indicated that a change from a straight-line to a declining balance (accelerated) method would more closely match future amortization cost with the estimated revenue stream from these assets.
-Protection One elected to change to that method for its North America and Europe pools of customers.
+Protection One had used a ten-year straight line amortization method for its North American pool except for customers acquired in the Westinghouse Security Systems (Westinghouse, WSS) acquisition where it determined an eight-year accelerated method was more appropriate.
+Protection One elected to change the rest of its North America and Europe customers to an accelerated method in the third quarter of 1999.
 No change was made in the method used for the Multifamily pool.
-See Note of Notes to Consolidated Financial Statements for further discussion.
+See Note 1 and 2 of Notes to Consolidated Financial Statements for further discussion.